rohitprajapati-bit/ShopHub-E-Commerce-Application-/README.md

 - **Product Details**: Shows detailed product information.
 - **Add to Cart**: Add products to the cart using API calls.
 - **Responsive UI**: Optimized for both mobile and tablet.
-- **MVVM Architecture**: Clear separation between UI and business logic.

 ## Technology Stack

 - **Framework**: Flutter
 - **Language**: Dart
-- **State Management**: Provider
 - **Backend**: REST API for authentication, products, and cart management.

-## Architecture

-This app follows the MVVM (Model-View-ViewModel) architecture, ensuring scalability and easy maintenance.

-### Key Components:

-- **Model**: Represents data (user info, products, cart).
-- **View**: UI elements, such as login, product list, and cart pages.
-- **ViewModel**: Handles the business logic and API calls, bridging the model and the view.

-## State Management

-The **Provider** package is used to manage the state of the app.
-This helps efficiently handle data fetched from APIs and ensures that the UI updates reactively to state changes.

 ## API Integration